 - Mail one copy to the Idaho State Tax Commission's tax identity theft unit at: Identity Theft, Idaho State Tax Commission, PO Box 36, Boise ID 83722-0410.

-- Check to see if there are other agencies you’ll need to report identity theft to, if you haven’t already done so.
-(See What do I do next? )
+- Check to see if there are other agencies you should report the identity theft to.
+(See What do I do next?)

 When the Tax Commission suspects or receives a report of identity theft, our first step is to freeze the account and stop any refunds from processing until the case can be investigated.
 Unfortunately, this will also delay a valid refund.

 If you think your refund has been delayed longer than expected, call Taxpayer Services at (208) 334-7660 or toll-free at (800) 972-7660 to check on it.